pd-l2ork/pd-l2ork/README.md

 4. Install the dependencies *(5-10 minutes)*
-   Once the shell opens, we need to install the dependencies for building Purr Data.
+   Once the shell opens, we need to install the dependencies for building Pd-L2Ork.
 First we need to update all the packages:

         pacman -Syu